galactic-learner/diit-pms/README.md

 # diit-pms
-A Patient Management System as an internship project at DIIT.
+A Patient Management System as an internship project at DIIT, based on AdminLTE.